 Funds will be utilized to increase literacy/learning for child care providers: reading fest; mini-grants to providers; and, literacy training.
 Our focus will be providing teachers and parents’ opportunities to increase their knowledge on how to develop skill in print awareness, alphabet knowledge, phonological awareness and oral language.

-Our council will incorporate school readiness activities through a community event to provide parents with activities to build school readiness with their children and curriculum ideas and materials to all daycare and preschool programs.
-We plan to focus on providing activities and curriculum ideas to improve the language and communication skills for 4 year old children who will be entering Kindergarten in 2014.
+Our council will incorporate school readiness activities through a Kindergarten Readiness event to provide parents with activities and materials to build school readiness with their children and curriculum ideas and materials to all daycare and preschool programs.
+We plan to focus on providing activities and curriculum ideas to improve the language and communication skills for 4 year old children who will be entering Kindergarten.
 Focus will be placed on professional development for early childcare staff to better understand and prepare children for school readiness transitions.
 Multimedia resources will be used to inform and encourage participation in all school readiness activities.